omdeshmukh20/omdeshmukh20/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/om-deshmukh-9284948089/)

-I am a Statistician and a Python Developer.
+I am a Statistician and a Python Developer in Quant.
 I love programming and traveling.

 As a python developer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.